eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 * **HISTORY_LATENCY_TOPIC** Report the latency of the messages between the two entities.
 * **DATA_COUNT_TOPIC** Report the number of samples sent.
 * **PHYSICAL_DATA_TOPIC** Report the physical data of the participant.
+  This will make possible to see in which hosts and context each entity is running.

 For further information about these topics and other that could be use, refer to `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/v2.3.2/fastdds/statistics/dds_layer/topic_names.html>`_.